 Advanced registration is required for all KCPDC events.
 Registration is free for employees of KCPDC member institutions.
 Registrations must be submitted to your campus KCPDC representative.
 Your KCPDC representative will provide you with information for the session.

-Presented by: Sandy Brown
+Presented by: Mary Biere

-Date: Tuesday, September 23rd
+Date: Thursday, September 25th

 Time: 1:00 – 3:00 pm